A $150 Spinning Combo Should Survive a CT Striper Season — Not Every One Does

 ## Maintenance: The Most Important Part

-Saltwater eats spinning reels.
-The best reel in the world fails if you don't rinse it after every use.
-Fresh water rinse over the bail, handle, and body after every saltwater trip.
-Let it dry with the drag loosened (tight drag in storage compresses the drag washers over time).
-A little reel oil on the bail roller every few trips goes a long way.
+Saltwater corrodes spinning reels faster than most anglers expect.
+A high-end reel fails just as fast as a budget one if it isn't rinsed after every use.
+Fresh water over the bail, handle, and body after every saltwater trip is the baseline.
+Let it dry with the drag loosened — a tight drag in storage compresses the washers over time.
+A drop of reel oil on the bail roller every few trips is a small step that owner reports consistently link to longer reel life.

 **Affiliate disclosure:** Links are affiliate links — we earn a small commission at no cost to you.
 We don't let affiliate relationships influence our recommendations.